 Whether you call them Unmanned Aerial Vehicles (UAVs) or Flying Mini Robots, you may have noticed that drones have been flying high of late.
-They go where man cannot reach or where manned flight is inefficient and risky, and they’re proving to be very powerful business tools, not to mention invaluable assets to the public sector.
+They go where many cannot reach or where manned flight is inefficient and risky, and they’re proving to be very powerful business tools, not to mention invaluable assets to the public sector.

-Putting a strong emphasis on Health and Safety, then, will be essential.
+Putting a strong emphasis on health and safety, then, will be essential.
 Drone pilots may have to undergo training and ensure that they are aware of the current laws in their area.

-With so many sectors looking to enter the world of drones, insurance policies will have to cover a wide range of risks.
+And with so many sectors looking to enter the world of drones, insurance policies will have to cover a wide range of risks.
 These will include cyber-attack, loss of data, theft, public liability, multi-pilot flying and higher risk flight paths.
 It’s likely that new risks will keep emerging, and that lessons will be learnt.

 Risk Management Partners Limited is authorised and regulated by the Financial Conduct Authority.
 Registered office: The Walbrook Building, 25 Walbrook, London EC4N 8AW.
 Registered in England and Wales.
 Company no. 2989025